toaler/dups/README.md

 Staging

 - review pending remediation actions by resource
-- ability to unstage action
+- ability to revert pending actions
 - tracks total space to be saved
+- provides mechanism to trigger commits
-- provides feedback on progress
+- real time feedback on commit progressing

 Todo